GmEsoft/ASM7000/README.md

 - No support for linkable object files;
 - No support for expressions in constants;
 - Decimal and hexadecimal literals supported, but not binary literals;
-- Generates only a binary core image file, no support yet for hexadecimal output files (Intel HEX, etc.).
+- Generates only a binary core image file, no support yet for hexadecimal output files (Intel HEX, etc.);
+- Symbols not allowed for registers Rn and ports Pn;
+- Code (mnemonics and pre-defined symbols) must be in upper case.

 To compile the assembler